ddmitov/perl-executing-browser/doc/PACKAGING.md

     In this case, the PEB AppImage Maker invokes the [Perl Distribution Compactor](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/compactor.pl), which finds all dependencies of all Perl scripts in the ``{PEB_executable_directory}/resources/app`` directory and copies only the necessary Perl modules.

-  * packing only a PEB executable with its Qt libraries:
+  * packing only a PEB executable and its Qt libraries:

     ```bash
     ./appimage-maker.sh --no-resources
     ```

-    In this case a PEB executable from an AppImage will try to find its application files and folders in the directory of the AppImage.
+    In this case, a PEB executable from an AppImage will try to find its application files and folders in the directory of the AppImage.

   In both modes of operation, the PEB AppImage uses the [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/releases/) tool to detect all Qt dependencies of PEB and build the final image.